-A sensible vegetarian diet added with virgin coconut oil will not produce crash effect.
+A sensible (and preferably plant-based) diet added with virgin coconut oil will not produce crash effect.
 Instead, it'll increase your energy level throughout the day to help you cope with the tasks in hand.
 Not only that, it also effectively improves your thyroid activity and boosts your metabolic rate to help shed unwanted pounds off your body.

 Simply put, if you want to effectuate fat loss more easily, just include virgin coconut oil in your diet now.
 By the way, losing weight is not all about burning fat, but also important in overcoming your cravings for sugar.
 And virgin coconut oil can help stop sugar cravings too.